prabhsingh20/Zentry/README.md

 ## Preview

-Check out the [https://zentry-lake.vercel.app/](#) to experience the magic in action.
+Check out the [live demo](https://zentry-lake.vercel.app/) to experience the magic in action.

 ## Table of Contents